WhatsAround/PermissionScope/README.md

-## PermissionScope is no longer supported.
-Please use an alternative if you need updates for newer iOS 10 and 11 APIs!
+## This repository have forked from nickoneill/PermissionScope which is no longer supported.
+We have upgraded to swift 4.0

 <p align="center">
     <img src="http://raquo.net/images/banner.png" alt="PermissionScope" />